adobe/spectrum-css/README.md

   - **Note** that you must run `yarn build` before running `yarn compare` to ensure that the latest build is being compared.
 - `yarn refresh:env`: This copies values for the project's `.env` file (an asset never committed to the repo as it contains login secrets) by using the `.env.example` file as a template.
 This script is useful when you need to update the `.env` file with new values from the `.env.example` file or when you checkout or clean the repo and need to restore the `.env` file.
 - `yarn refresh:directory`: This will remove any deprecated package folders that are no longer in use.
 The goal is to make migrating to a new project architecture easier for the most number of users.
-- `yarn lint:components`: Provides helpful updates and warnings for a component's package.json file.
+- `yarn lint`: Provides helpful updates and warnings for a component's package.json file.
 This helps keep all components in alignment.
+  - Use `yarn lint --fix` to automatically fix any issues that are found.
+  - To run on a single component, use `yarn linter accordion` (where `accordion` is the name of the component or components you want to lint).

 ### CLI